craigmiller160/Locus-Framework/README.md

 + Improved locking on Locus initialization process to ensure that it cannot be run more than once at a time.
 + Added ability to use Java configuration to build LocusConfiguration and pass it to Locus initialization method.
 + Fixed bug where scanner exclusions weren't being checked when scanning for adder/remover methods.
++ Modified how controller callbacks are stored.
+Used the new SuperWeakHashMap class from CM160Utils 1.2 to ensure that no references are being unnecessarily preserved.
 + Minor performance tweaks for initialization process.

 **Version 1.2**